robballou/boto-shell/README.md

 # A simple AWS shell

 This is a simple shell for AWS using the great boto library.

+## Authentication

+Just like boto itself, you can use the environment variables `AMAZON\_ACCESS\_KEY\_ID` and `AMAZON\_SECRET\_KEY` to set your account authentication.
+Or you can set/change the keys in boto-shell:

+    boto > access_key [key]
+    boto > secret_key [key]

+## Subshells

+To act on things like EC2 or Route53, you can either enter the "subshell" or enter the command directly.
+For instance:

+    boto > route53 zones

+Will enter the route53 subshell and run the `zones` command.
+Or:

+    boto > route53
+    route53 >

+## List Route53 zones

+    boto > route53
+    route53 > zones
+    ...

+## List records in a Route53 zone

+    boto > route53 zones
+    ...
+    route53 > zone [id]
+    route53 > list
+    ...

 # License